 Choosing the right site and creating a well-designed unit mix and layout is critical, especially for a first-time developer.
 These are the fundamentals of building a successful storage business, whether you’re building your first or fortieth facility.

 Site selection is the most critical factor in planning for the success of a commercial storage building.
-It is important to select a location that’s highly visible, has good access, and is located on a major road.
+It is important to select a highly visible location, has good access, and is located on a major road.
 The site should be in a high-growth area or one that’s clearly in the path of progress for that region.
 In addition, it’s key to look for a good combination of demographics, with higher-than-average household income and population growth within a three-mile trade area.
 Finally, the location should have minimal existing or planned self-storage competition, particularly within the first few miles.

 When you discover an area that’s underserved, chances are other self-storage building manufacturers and developers have noticed it as well.
 Check with the local building authority to see what’s being planned before starting a building project.
 You don’t have to let competitive forces sway your decision but it’s good to be aware of all existing and planned projects.